 Jeremy Leventhal is a managing partner and co-founder of Faros Properties, a privately held real estate investment company.
 Leventhal also sits on the boards of the Taubman Center at Harvard University and Schools That Can.

-Brian is the Market President for Merrill Lynch’s Pittsburgh office as well as the Market Executive for the Western Pennsylvania Market.
+Brian is the Market President for Bank of America’s Pittsburgh office as well as the Market Executive for Merrill Lynch.
 Brian is an active member of the Allegheny Conference on Community Development.

 Ann M. McGuinn, Treasurer

 Ann McGuinn is vice chair of LEAD Pittsburgh’s board as well as a member of The Pittsburgh Promise’s major gifts campaign committee.
 McGuinn was instrumental in creating The Warhol’s fifteenth anniversary education fund.
 She also co-chaired The Warhol’s twentieth anniversary gala.

 Jim Patrinos is the president of his family’s business, T.D.
 Patrinos Painting and Contracting Company.
 He is also the former president of PLN Food Service, Inc., which operated Primanti Brothers Restaurants.
 He and his wife, Kathleen, are active philanthropists in Pittsburgh.

 Market Director for Consumer Banking, JPMorgan Chase